-The method of hiring his own priest and putting him in charge of the false gods worked for Micah too – for a while.
+At first, the method of hiring his own priest and putting him in charge of the false gods worked for Micah too — But, it didn’t last.

 The Worst is Yet to Come

-The idols mentioned above were the main interest of the Danites when they went on their raiding party.
+The Danites became most interested in the idols mentioned above when they went on their raiding party.
 They wanted these things to worship in their camp.

 According to Wikipedia, an idol is:

-“An idol is an image or other material object representing a deity to which religious worship is addressed or any person or thing regarded with admiration, adoration, or devotion.“
+“An idol is an image or other material object representing a deity to which religious worship is addressed.
+Or, it resembles any person or thing regarded with admiration, adoration, or devotion.“